djplaner/blog/docs/2011/07/04/the-freedom-of-academia-strategised-kpid-and-quality-assured-away/index.md

 ---
-title: "The freedom of academia: strategised, KPI'd, and quality assured away"
+categories:
+- thesis
 date: 2011-07-04 11:02:43+10:00
-categories: ['thesis']
+next:
+  text: How do you increase sharing?
+Create an interactive website?
+  url: /blog2/2011/07/04/how-do-you-increase-sharing-create-an-interactive-website/
+previous:
+  text: Myself as teacher and learner
+  url: /blog2/2011/07/03/myself-as-teacher-and-learner/
+title: '"The freedom of academia: strategised, KPI''d, and quality assured away"'
 type: post
 template: blog-post.html
 comments: